Title: Residential Crisis Services

 What They’re Doing: Diverting individuals in psychiatric crisis from emergency departments and shortening psychiatric inpatient lengths of stay.

 Clinical Innovation: This program serves individuals who are in or at imminent risk of psychiatric crisis.
 Mosaic operates 20 of these beds in two homes located on the grounds of Sheppard Pratt Hospital in Towson.
 Referrals come from hospital inpatient units, emergency departments, or directly from the community, and are accepted from various county entities as well as Baltimore City.

 A thorough mental health assessment is performed within 24 hours of admission by a psychiatrist and/or psychiatric nurse practitioner.
-Mosaic staff also assesses for other needs, such as housing, eligibility for government assistance, and the need for somatic health care.
-All clients are seen frequently throughout their stay by a clinician.
-This clinical team is enhanced with bi-weekly visits from our somatic nurse practitioner, who does a thorough physical examination of any client experiencing health problems.
+Mosaic staff also assesses for other needs such as housing, eligibility for government assistance, the need for somatic care, and enhanced substance abuse treatment.
+The clinical team is enhanced by a registered nurse and a certified medical assistant that assess and assist with any client experiencing health problems.
 Mosaic offers Wellness Self-Management (WSM) groups daily.
 (WSM comes from the Center for Practice Innovations at Columbia Psychiatry, and is based on Illness Management and Recovery, a nationally recognized evidence-based practice).
-A certified drug and alcohol counselor also runs groups for those who have co-occurring addictions disorders.

 Supportive Financing Mechanism: This program is funded through the state Mental Hygiene Administration and limited commercial contracts.